-When you don't have foods in your kitchen you have chosen not to eat, it's easer not to eat it when it's out of reach and sight.
-Go through all your cupboards and fridge and get rid of everything that's not 100% plant based or processed.
+When you empty your kitchen of unhealthy food choices, it's easer to focus on healthy eating choices.
+Go through all your cupboards and fridge and get rid of everything that's processed or not 100% plant based.

 2. Stock up your kitchen

-Time to go shopping, fresh fruits and vegetables is a given.
-Here are what I always have in my cupboard:
+Time to go shopping: buy lots of fresh fruits and vegetables - this is a given.
+Here are items I always keep stocked in my cupboard: